sinrosha/friends-list/README.md

 4) Just see the favourites by checking `show favourites` checkbox
 5) You can search for a friend using the search feature

 The app's state is stored in localstorage that keeps the data even after page refresh.
-For large size of data us Cache API
+For large size of data us Cache API.

 ## Available Scripts